baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 The most crucial thing to understand here is the relations between `bptt_src`, `bptt_tgt` and `overlap`.
 We use `bptt_src` past samples to predict the following `bptt_tgt - overlap`.

 ## Optuna
-We used Optuna in order to find the optimal hyperparameters in terms of the validation loss.
+We used Optuna to find the optimal hyperparameters in terms of the validation loss.

 We fixed or constrained some of the hyperparameters by using the knowledge we gained during the manual tuning, to make runtime more reasonable: